MarekSchiffer/pgu/GNU:Linux 32-Bit/02. Chapter 3 - maximum/Readme.md

 ```
 movq (%ecx), %ebx
 ```
 At this point the number 23 is in register %ebx as well.
+This line has all the secrets regarding pointer.
+Move the address in ecx in the Memory Address Register, put the value at that address on the BUS and captures it in ebx.
+Et voila!
 ### Direct Addressing Mode
 We can achieve the same result with the "Direct Addressing Method:
 ```